xpollen8/jazzbutcher.com/README.md

 David Whittemore, here..

-Like many of you, being in Pat's sphere of influence has colored my life to a certain extent.
-I would not *here* had I not learned about programming for the web way back (1994!).
-The initial Jazz Butcher website was one of the first 1,000 _in the world_.

-Once something like that starts, it just keeps on keeping on.
+Historically, the contents of the jazzbutcher.com website has been a tightly-curated affair, and the accuracy of its contents has been dictated by information availability and personal free time.

+Obviously, there is more information "out there", and having more people on the case could only be a good thing.

 # *Which is where _you_ come in*

-None of us will last forever, but with a little bit of effort, perhaps the collected Jazz Butcher archives, as stored on jazzbutcher.com, can have a fighting chance to make it past just my lifetime.
+With a little bit of effort, the collected Jazz Butcher archives can have a fighting chance to make it past just the lifetime of one person.

-This is the initial effort to formalize a public/participatory framework for maintaining the jazzbutcher.com website.

 With shared ownership in this repository, the raw information that drives jbc com will not be stuck "somewhere".
+Instead the information could be available for others to mine and repurpose and improve upon.

-This is the first step: announcing the intent, and inviting participants in an open sharing of information.
+This is the first step to formalize a public/participatory framework for maintaining the jazzbutcher.com website: announcing the intent, and inviting participants in an open sharing of information.

 # *I hope you'll join us*